INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 2 - Ethereum Overview/2 - Ethereum Virtual Machines.md

 ## **Characteristics**

 ### **Turing-Complete**
-- **Implication**: Capable of performing any computation given enough resources.
+- Capable of performing any computation given enough resources.
-- **Benefit**: Enables developers to implement complex logic and algorithms in smart contracts.
+- Enables developers to implement complex logic and algorithms in smart contracts.

 ### **Isolation**
-- **Sandboxed Environment**: Smart contracts run in a secure, isolated environment.
+- Smart contracts run in a secure, sandboxed environment.
-- **Purpose**: Prevents contracts from accessing the underlying system or interfering with other contracts.
+- Prevents contracts from accessing the underlying system or interfering with other contracts.

 ### **Deterministic Execution**
-- **Consistency**: Ensures that the same operations produce identical results on every node in the network.
+- Ensures that the same operations produce identical results on every node in the network.

 ### **Stack-Based Architecture**
-- **Execution Model**: Operates with a stack for storing operands and executing operations.
+- Operates with a stack for storing operands and executing operations.
-- **Operation**: Instructions manipulate values at the top of the stack.
+- Instructions manipulate values at the top of the stack.

 ---

 ## **EVM Bytecode**

 ### **Compilation**
-- Smart contracts written in high-level languages (e.g., Solidity) are compiled into EVM bytecode.
+- Smart contracts written in high-level languages, e.g., Solidity, are compiled into EVM bytecode.
 - Bytecode is the low-level instruction set executed by the EVM.

 ### **Opcodes**